IngrahamHSTF/ingrahamtf.github.io/README.md

 Hello once again!

 I just wanted to say, I miss you all.
 For the first time in 14 years, I am not hanging with Rams in the afternoon during Track season, and it's a super-odd feeling.
 This is a weird, crazy, terrible, slow-motion tragedy, and I want you to know I hope you all are okay.
-Please stay safe.
+Please stay safe!

 **Here are some updates:**
 * What's new with the season?